stakater/Playbook/content/stacks/monitoring.md

 ## Overview

-Monitoring Stack includes all tools related to monitoring your application as well as the infrastructure.
+Monitoring Stack includes tools required for the monitoring of applications and infrastructure.

 ## Tools Matrix